-T 2021 In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
-Tla'amin and Western announcement of building a Tla'amin lead Integrated Resource Management Plan for the TFL.
-Utilizing Tla'amin First Nation on Forestry Vegetation Management contract opportunities for 2021 field season.
+• Utilizing Tla'amin First Nation on Forestry Vegetation Management contract opportunities for 2023 field season. • WFP entered into a contract agreement with the Tla'amin Nation for PFR/AIA surveys.
+WFP entered into a contract agreement with the Sechelt First Nation for PAFR/AIA. • WFP / Tla'amin harvesting contract for 100,000 m3 per year - expires at end of 2024.
+100,000 m3 log purchase agreement with Klahoose First Nation.
+First Nations Mill Tours (Tla'amin, Klahoose) In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
+2 meeting with shishalh Nation and 2 meetings with Tla'amin Nation.
+Tla'amin and Western announcement of building a Tla'amin lead Forest Landscape Plan for the TFL.
+2022 Utilizing Tla'amin First Nation on Forestry Vegetation Management contract opportunities for 2022 field season.
+WFP entered into a contract agreement with the Tla'amin Nation for TUS and PFR surveys.
+WFP entered into a contract agreement with the Sechelt First Nation for PAFRs and AIAs.
+WFP / Tla'amin harvesting contract for 100,000 m3 per year.
+In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships. • Tla'amin and Western announcement of building a Tla'amin lead Integrated Resource 2021 Management Plan for the TFL.
+2021 Utilizing Tla'amin First Nation on Forestry Vegetation Management contract opportunities for 2021 field season.
 WFP entered into a contract agreement with the Tla'amin Nation for TUS surveys.
 WFP entered into a contract agreement with the Sechelt First Nation for PAFRs and AIAs.
-2020 In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
+In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
 Invitations to meet with Tla'Amin, Sechelt, and Klahoose First Nations to review the 2020-2025 Pest Management Plan.
-Due to COVID-19, meetings with these First Nations was not possible.
+Due to COVID-19, meetings with these First 2020 Nations was not possible.
 Information requests were addressed.
 Utilizing Tla'amin First Nation on Forestry Vegetation Management contract opportunities for 2020 field season (\$161,087.81).
-WFP entered into a contract agreement with the Tla'amin Nation \$9,038.99 for TUS surveys.
+WFP entered into a contract agreement with the Tla'amin Nation \$9,038.99 for TUS SUIVERS.
 WFP entered into a contract agreement with the Sechelt First Nation \$26,555.20 for PAFRs and AIA.
-2019 In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
-2 Colocation meetings with Klahoose and Tla'Amin First Nations.
+In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial • Continue to extend opportunities to work together and explore mutually beneficial relationships.
 Utilizing Tla'amin First Nation on Forestry Vegetation Management contract opportunities for 2018 field season (\$113,408).
-WFP entered into a contract agreement with the Tla'amin Nation \$10,687.94 for TUS surveys.
+2019 WFP entered into a contract agreement with the Tla'amin Nation \$10,687.94 for TUS SURVEYS.
 WFP entered into a contract agreement with the Sechelt First Nation \$41,256.41 for PAFRs and AIA.
 WFP entered into a contract agreement with the Klahoose First Nation \$1,158.65 for TUS surveys.
-2018 In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
-2 meetings were held with shishalh First Nation in attempts to work on a protocol and information sharing agreement.
-Utilizing Tla'amin First Nation on Forestry Vegetation Management contract opportunities for 2018 field season (\$114,346).
-WFP entered into a contract agreement with the Tla'amin Nation \$3.899 for TUS surveys.
-WFP entered into a contract agreement with the Sechelt First Nation \$34,424 for PAFRs and AIA.
-2017 In addition to the activities outlined in 2009/2010 below: Continue to extend opportunities to work together and explore mutually beneficial relationships.
-Additional information sharing and correspondence was completed with Tla'amin and Sechelt, First Nations in 2017 in regards to the Replacement Forest Stewardship Plan.
-Utilizing Tla'amin First Nation on Forestry contract opportunities for 2017 field season (\$30,899).
-WFP entered into a contract agreement with the Tla'amin Nation \$11,175 for TUS surveys.